retatriasriyani/Superstore-Sales-Performance-Analysis-SQL-Looker-Studio/README.md

 Rather than focusing only on revenue, the analysis explores the factors that influence profitability and overall business performance.

 ---
+## Executive Summary

+This project analyzes over 10,000 retail sales transactions using SQL in BigQuery to evaluate sales performance, profitability trends, customer purchasing behavior, and regional business performance.

+The analysis focuses not only on revenue generation but also on identifying factors affecting profitability, including discount strategies, product performance, customer segmentation, and sales trends over time.

+Key findings reveal that high sales do not always lead to high profitability, excessive discounts can negatively impact profit margins, and a small group of customers contributes significantly to overall revenue.
+Interactive dashboards were developed in Looker Studio to support data visualization and business decision-making.

+---
+## Business Problem

+Retail businesses often focus heavily on increasing sales revenue without fully understanding the factors affecting profitability and long-term business performance.

+High sales volume does not always generate strong profits, especially when discount strategies, product performance, and customer purchasing behaviors are not properly evaluated.
+Businesses also need to understand regional performance differences and changing sales trends to support better operational and strategic decisions.

+This project aims to analyze retail sales data to identify profitability drivers, customer behavior patterns, and business performance trends using SQL-based analysis.

+---

+## Project Objectives

+The main objectives of this project are:

+* Analyze overall sales and profit performance
+* Identify products with high sales but low profitability
+* Evaluate the impact of discount strategies on profit margins
+* Analyze customer purchasing behavior and segmentation
+* Compare regional and city-level business performance
+* Identify monthly sales trends and business patterns
+* Develop interactive dashboards for business monitoring and decision-making

+---

+## Key Performance Indicators (KPIs)

+The analysis focuses on several important business metrics:

+* Total Sales
+* Total Profit
+* Profit Margin
+* Monthly Sales Growth
+* Customer Purchase Frequency
+* Regional Sales Contribution
+* Product Profitability
+* Discount Impact on Profit

+---

 ## Key Questions